DataDog/documentation/content/en/synthetics/api_tests/dns_tests.md

 : The configuration of the test is invalid (for example, a typo in the URL).

 `TIMEOUT`
 : The request couldn't be completed in a reasonable time.
-Two types of `TIMEOUT` can happen.
+Two types of `TIMEOUT` can happen:
-  - `TIMEOUT: The request couldn’t be completed in a reasonable time.` indicates that the timeout happened at the TCP socket connection level.
+  - `TIMEOUT: The request couldn’t be completed in a reasonable time.` indicates that the request duration hit the test defined timeout (default is set to 60s).
+  For each request only the completed stages for the request are displayed in the network waterfall.
+For example in the case of `Total response time` only being displayed, the timeout occurred during the DNS resolution.
-  - `TIMEOUT: Retrieving the response couldn’t be completed in a reasonable time.` indicates that the timeout happened on the overall run (which includes TCP socket connection, data transfer, and assertions).
+  - `TIMEOUT: Overall test execution couldn't be completed in a reasonable time.` indicates that the request and assertions duration hit the maximum duration (60.5s).

 ## Permissions